Velocity averaging under minimal conditions for deterministic and stochastic kinetic equations with irregular drift: Introduction

 where $L^p_{\omega,t,\mx,\mlambda}$ is short-hand for $L^p(\Omega\times [0,T]\times \R^d\times\R^m)$.
 The drift $\mff$ still satisfies \eqref{eq:intro-ass2} and \eqref{non-deg}, while the source condition \eqref{eq:intro-ass3} is replaced by

 Finally, we assume that

 Research on stochastic velocity averaging has been relatively sparse.
-Previous works such as \cite{Gess:2018ab,Gess:2017aa,Lions:2013ab, Nariyoshi-vel-av:2020,Punshon-Smith:2018aa} have focused on developing results for homogeneous equations, where $\mff$ is independent of $t$ and $\mx$.
+Previous works such as \cite{Gess:2018ab,Gess:2017aa,Lions:2013ab, Nariyoshi:2020aa,Punshon-Smith:2018aa} have focused on developing results for homogeneous equations, where $\mff$ is independent of $t$ and $\mx$.
 However, the recent work \cite{Karlsen:2022aa} has established a velocity averaging result for non-homogeneous kinetic equations, like the one shown in \eqref{eq-s}.
 This result is based on intricate arguments involving a specific quasi-Polish space and a.s.~representations of random variables in non-metric spaces \cite{Jakubowski:1997aa}.
 These arguments are used to replace the assumption of weak $L^2$ convergence of $u_n$ in all variables $(\omega,t,\mx,\mlambda)$ by weak convergence in $\mx,\mlambda$, strong convergence in $t$, and a.s.~convergence in the probability variable $\omega$.
 The authors then developed a ``vector-valued" $H$-measure framework to prove the strong $L^2_{\loc}$ convergence along a subsequence of the velocity averages $\actionb{u_n}{\rho}$, assuming that $u_n\to 0$ almost surely in the quasi-Polish space $L^2_t\bigl((L^2_{\mx,\mlambda})_w\bigr)$, where $(L^2_{\mx,\mlambda})_w$ refers to the $L^2$ space with a weak topology in the variables $\mx$ and $\mlambda$.
 It is important to note here that the topology in $t$ is strong.

 In this study, we introduce a convergence framework built upon ``stochastic" $H$-distributions.
 This significantly refines the constraints placed on the solutions $u_n$.
 We operate under the general assumption given by \eqref{eq:intro-ass1-stoch}.
 Contrastingly, \cite{Karlsen:2022aa} posited that the sequence $\seq{u_n}$ comprised solutions $u_n$ uniformly bounded in $L^\infty_{\omega,t,\mx,\mlambda}$.
-By leveraging a tailored $H$-distribution method, which sidesteps numerous complexities found in \cite{Karlsen:2022aa}, we adopt a more lenient boundedness condition in $L^p$, for a potentially small $p>1$.
-This expansion sets the stage for a more extensive range of applications.
+By leveraging a tailored $H$-distribution approach, which sidesteps several complexities found in \cite{Karlsen:2022aa}, we adopt a boundedness condition in $L^p$, for a potentially small $p>1$.
+This expansion sets the stage for a broader range of applications in the analysis of kinetic models with strongly heterogeneous coefficients.